 No matter how expensive the tea you buy, if you brew it wrong, it's awful.

 This is a lesson many beginners learn the hard way.
 Most people who claim they "don't like the taste" were repelled by an incorrectly brewed tea.
-This can create a terrible misconception that can last a lifetime... and can also be easily avoided with better brewing techniques.
+This can create a terrible misconception that can last a lifetime Fortunately, this nightmare be easily avoided with better brewing techniques.

 Steeping good tea does not take a PhD, but it is also not as simple as chucking it into boiling water and letting it stew.
-There are easy ways, though, to steep the perfect cup.
+To get that perfect cup of tea involves very a few simple steeping methods.
 In fact, there are nearly as many brewing methods as there are teas.
 In this lesson, we'll go through the most effective and functional ways to infuse most any tea.

 The trick to steeping tea correctly comes in five parts: water, weight, temperature, time and equipment.